-- general economic and market conditions and any changes therein, due to acts of war and terrorism or otherwise, - governmental regulations and policies, - effects of industry competition, - impact of business combinations, including acquisitions and divestitures, both internally for us and externally in the tobacco industry, - impact of restructurings on our tobacco business and our ability to achieve any increases in profitability estimated to occur as a result of these restructurings, - impact of new legislation on our competitors' payment obligations, results of operations and product costs, i.e. the impact of recent federal legislation eliminating the federal tobacco quota system, - uncertainty related to litigation and potential additional payment obligations for us under the Master Settlement Agreement and other settlement agreements with the states, and - risks inherent in our new product development initiatives.
+- general economic and market conditions and any changes therein, due to acts of war and terrorism or otherwise, - governmental regulations and policies, including proposed FDA regulation, proposed increases in federal and state excise taxes and legislation creating smoke-free environments, - effects of industry competition, - impact of business combinations, including acquisitions and divestitures, both internally for us and externally, in the tobacco industry, - impact of restructurings on our tobacco business and our ability to achieve any increases in profitability estimated to occur as a result of these restructurings, - impact of new legislation on our competitors' payment obligations, results of operations and product costs; e.g.; the impact of recent federal legislation eliminating the federal tobacco quota system, - uncertainty related to litigation and potential additional payment obligations for us under the Master Settlement Agreement and other settlement agreements with the states, - uncertainty related to product liability litigation, and - risks inherent in our new product development initiatives.

-Further information on risks and uncertainties specific to our business include the risk factors discussed above in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and under Item 1A, "Risk Factors" in our Annual Report on Form 10-K, as amended, for the year ended December 31, 2006 filed with the Securities and Exchange Commission.
+Further information on risks and uncertainties specific to our business include the risk factors discussed above in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and under Item 1A, "Risk Factors" in our Annual Report on Form 10-K, as amended, for the year ended December 31, 2006 and Form 10-Q for the three months ended September 30, 2007, filed with the Securities and Exchange Commission.